-To learn more about the Python language, follow any of the programming tutorials listed on python.org within the context of VS Code.
+To gain a deeper understanding of the Python language, you can explore any of the programming tutorials listed on python.org within the context of VS Code.

 To successfully complete this tutorial, you need to first setup your Python development environment.
 Specifically, this tutorial requires:

 - VS Code Python extension (For additional details on installing extensions, see Extension Marketplace)